KitsunebiGames/km-engine/README.md

  * Various Minigames using Mahjong-like tiles
  * Single Player Story Mode
    * Yuri romcom visual novel with riichi mahjong matches spliced in
+ * Multiple supported languages
+   * English
+   * Japanese
+   * Danish

 [1] When/if Nintendo Switch port gets completed.
+Development can be followed on the [キツネビ](https://twitter.com/Kitsunebi_Games) Twitter account as well as [Luna's personal twitter](https://twitter.com/Clipsey5)

 ## Contributing
 I will not be accepting any pull-requests for this repository.